imixs/imixs-documents/docs/modeling/CUSTOM_FORMS.md

 	/pages/workitems/parts/[PART_NAME].xhtml

-The *path* contains the path for JSF component relative to the */pages/workitems/parts/* directory with the .xhtml extension.
+The mandatory *path* attribute contains the path for JSF component relative to the */pages/workitems/parts/* directory with the .xhtml extension.
 You can also use sub directories to group custom input items.

 	/pages/workitems/parts/[SUB_DIR]/[PART_NAME].xhtml